 The town, Aldeia do Bispo, was mentioned in a royal charter from the 14th century and it is believed that there has been a human presence in this area as far back as the Neolithic period and very possibly the Palaeolithic period.
 There is a large number of menhirs in the area with vestiges of the past showing that the Cape of St Vincent (most south-westerly point of Europe) was a place of importance for pilgrims.

 In 1992, Vila do Bispo was twinned with Nishinoomote, Japan, and subsequently the main square, Praça de Tanegashima, was named in honour of the friendship between the two towns.

 The parish church of Vila do Bispo, Nossa Senhora da Conceição, is well worth a visit.
 It was finished in the late 18th century and is richly ornamented with Baroque elements throughout.
 There is a museum attached to the church.

-During the 15th century Sagres, just 8kms away, was the base for the Voyages of Discovery.
-Instigated by Prince Henry the Navigator when trade between Africa and Portugal brought a great deal of wealth to the Algarve.
+During the 15th century Sagres, just 8kms away, was the base for the Voyages of Discovery which were instigated by Prince Henry the Navigator with the subsequent trade between Africa and Portugal bringing a great deal of wealth to the Algarve.
 There is a fortress that includes a church, museum, outdoor compass and also the lighthouse on Ponta de Sagres, with a light that reaches 20kms out to sea.